JDoelger/InfluenzaFitnessInference/notes/notes.md

 # log May 18 (code for nice figures)
 - I wrote functions for each plot of the manuscript, so that I also have better overview and easily change layout later

+# log May 19 (Supplementary)
+- I wrote some supplementary with a short description of the simulations and reaults for the simple Mount Fuji model

+# log May 20 (Supplementary)
+- making plots of fitness distributions for all simulated seasons (instead of only inferred ones) for Mount Fuji model
+- write supplementary description of simulation and fuji model results

+# log May 24 (Supplementary)
+- found that I am calculating the std for inferred parameters wrongly:
+	- for the parameters which have no information from the observed data, the std should be sqrt(1/lambda) instead of lambda
+	- I am correcting that in analysis.py (reran single simu plots)
+- also I found that I replaced the max and min of h and J not with the max and min of the long (L=105) sequence but with wrong values
+	- Ideally I should run the simus again with corrected values or with even better (or no) scaling of fitness coefficient distribution between different sequence lengths

+# log May 25 (check out engaging cluster again for repeat simus)
+- connect to cluster node "eofe5.mit.edu" via putty as described in folder EngagingCluster under README, set up file transfer via securecrt as used before

 # To Do :

 [ ] write abstract

+[ ] run correct analysis and plots with correct calc of std (plots for sample size done)

+[ ] run correct simulations with correct fitness landscape replacement of min/max (ideally several runs w. different rng initialization for each parameter combo)

 [ ] think about and write down (analytical) justification for selection stringency condition (with use of Mt Fuji model)